-All WestCAT vehicles are equipped with GPS technology, a system that has been in place since Spring 2004.
+All WestCAT vehicles are equipped with GPS technology.
 This system uses global positioning satellites to record the time, location and the speed of a vehicle at a particular point.
-The Automatic Vehicle Locator system (AVL) as it is currently known, allows us to monitor all of our vehicles using a standard office PC, displaying their positions on a screen mounted on the wall in the dispatch center.
-Thus, allowing us to track our vehicles course and operational status (loading/unloading, in transit, waiting, etc.) in real time, leading to improved efficiency, and security, and better customer service.
+The Automatic Vehicle Locator system (AVL), allows us to monitor all of our vehicles using a standard office PC, displaying their positions from the the dispatch center.
+This allows us to track our vehicles course and operational status (loading/unloading, in transit, waiting, etc.) in real time, leading to improved efficiency, and security, and better customer service.

-The WestCAT fleet is also equipped with a video monitoring system (DriveCAM) that is designed to automatically take video recordings of the inside of the bus and the exterior surroundings when activated.
-The automatic activation of video recording sets off when the gravitational forces in the vehicle (G forces) are greater than 3.
-This can happen with a sudden application of the brakes or in a collision with an element or another vehicle on the road.
-In addition, the system can be turned on manually.
+The WestCAT fleet is also equipped with a video monitoring system that is designed to automatically take video recordings of the inside of the bus and the exterior surroundings.
 For WestCAT, this system is a useful tool particularly when accidents or unexpected events take place, as it records the sequence of events in real time.
-This system was installed on the Agency’s fleet in 2004 and it represents an addition to the existing video monitoring system that the vehicles carry.

 All of our employees are trained to be vigilant and observant of any unusual or suspicious activity and to immediately report anything to the dispatch center they feel could be a potential threat.
 All WestCAT operators are required to attend bi-monthly safety meetings, as well as refresher courses on all aspects of vehicle operation and emergency procedures.
 Additionally, management and staff regularly work with local law enforcement, and other agencies to continually update and improve WestCAT’s safety and security program.